A Thousand Acres (film): Reception

 Mick LaSalle in The San Francisco Chronicle wrote: "Imagine it.
 These great, blond, beautiful acting powerhouses, clashing and bonding and going for the throat.
 The scenes that could have been written.
 The movie that might have been made.
 Too bad, then, that A Thousand Acres, the film version of Jane Smiley's novel of the same name, should turn out to be a soap opera.
 Don't blame the actors.
 Their efforts succeed in keeping the bad news from the audience for almost half the picture.
 Pfeiffer has never been more fierce and committed, and just seeing Leigh and Lange in the same frame is gratifying...
 It's a picture guaranteed to inspire a kind of schizophrenic reaction in viewers: They'll wish it were better, yet still be glad it was made."

 Rita Kempley wrote in The Washington Post: "Jane Smiley's novel A Thousand Acres has been called "King Lear in the cornfields," but the eagerly awaited screen adaptation is but a skeletal litany of miscarriages, mastectomies, sexual abuse, public humiliations and private betrayals.
 In many ways, it has less in common with Shakespeare's tragedy than with Stephen King's Iowa-set horror story, Children of the Corn...
 Of course, movie adaptations inevitably entail some simplification, but screenwriter Laura Jones, a New Zealander who also wrote three of Jane Campion's movies, all but exorcises the spirit of the novel.
 While she uses much of Smiley's dialogue verbatim and includes some of her lovely prose in Jessica Lange's narration, this meditation on the erosion of the family farm and the patriarchy that sustained it has been translated into a feminist screed."

 Time Out London wrote: "Jane Smiley's novel earned points for chutzpah, but Jocelyn Moorhouse's adaptation makes heavy weather of this latter-day King Lear.
 Despite the leisurely Waltons-style voice-over, Larry Cook and his kin don't convince as a Midwestern farming dynasty, while the film itself has only a picturesque sense of the land.
 It makes for rocky terrain on which to base the ensuing melodramatics."

 Awards and nominations

-Jessica Lange was nominated for the Golden Globe Award for Best Actress - Motion Picture Drama, losing to Judi Dench for her performance in Mrs. Brown.
+Jessica Lange was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama, losing to Judi Dench for her performance in Mrs. Brown.